SaiSwaroopMishra/VSD-Physical-Design-Workshop/README.md

 ## Day 2

-Chip floorplanning as the preparation before automatic placement and routing.
-Also presents the requirement of library cells and it design flow.
+This day is focussed on to complete floor planning.

 ### Chip Floorplaning
-Second workshop day begins with **Chip Floorplanning concept**.
-Some steps are introduced as part of Chip Floorplanning phase:
 1) Define width and height of core and die based on standard cell dimensions
 - Place all standard cells inside the core
-- notions of utilization factor and aspect ratio.
+- Aspect Ratio = Height/Width
+- Utiliztion Factor = Area occupied by the netlist/Total Area of the core
 2) Define location of pre-placed cells
-- separate circuits in to blocks or modules
-- select available IP's
+- All of them can be implemented once and can be instantiatd multiple times on to a netlist
-   * The arrangement of the cells (IP's, blocks, modules) is referred as floorplanning.
+- The arrangement of the cells (IP's, blocks, modules) is referred as floorplanning
-   * pre-placed cells are placed in user-defined locations before automated place and route.
+- pre-placed cells are placed in user-defined locations before automated place and route
+- Examples of preplaced cells are memories, clock gating cells, comparator, mux.
 3) Surround pre-placed cells with decoupling capacitors.
-   * Noise margin concept is presented (NMh for '1' and NMl for '0')
+- Noise margin(NMh for '1' and NMl for '0')
+- NMh = Voh - Vih
+- NMl = Vil - Vol
 - Vdd or Vss could drop without decoupling caps between Vdd and Vss;
-   * Decoupling caps. are huge caps between Vdd and Vss and need to be placed near the circuit/block.
+- Decoupling capacitors are huge capacitors between Vdd and Vss and need to be placed near the circuit/block.
 4) Power planning
 - If many blocks discharges from '1' to '0' at same time in a single ground cause a bump (Gnd bounce).
 If from '0' to '1' a voltage droop (for single Vdd).
 - Istead of single supply lines, use multiple arrays of power supply (Vdd and Vss points).